![]() |

 I emphasize that recipes with peanut butter have proven to be very effective in preventing my son’s night hypoglycemia.
 However, I also want to point out that other ingredients must be carefully selected, ensuring they have a low glycemic index (GI).

-While peanuts offer numerous benefits, it is important to be cautious4.
+While peanuts offer numerous benefits, it is important to be cautious.
 Since they are calorie-dense, consuming them in moderation is key to avoiding excessive calorie intake, which can be detrimental to weight management and blood sugar control.

 Additionally, some individuals may have peanut allergies, and it is essential to be aware of this when preparing desserts for others.
 Always ensure that the people you are sharing your treats with are not allergic to peanuts to keep everyone safe.